 Whittney Parkinson is the principal and interior architectural designer behind Whittney Parkinson Design based in Indianapolis.

 Luckily, these inspiring in-between spaces show us just what a mudroom should be—clean and organized, and optimally arranged for dashing out the door in any season.
-Whether you plan to use your mudroom as a dumping ground for dog toys and essentials for "walkies", or an all-season space to swap tennis rackets and scuba flippers for snowshoes and shovels, having an intuitive place for everything is key.
-Who knows—after a few tips from these top-notch mudrooms, you might find that this small room becomes the hardest-working (and most essential) one in your house.
+After a few tips from these top-notch mudrooms, you might find that this small room becomes the hardest-working (and most essential) one in your house.

-Click through to see the clever mudroom designs that are keeping homeowners organized all year round.
+Keep scrolling to see Parkinson's top tips and clever mudroom designs that are keeping homeowners organized all year round.

-Take note: a floating bench is nothing short of genius when it comes to your entryway space.
-Not only does it making vacuuming this high-traffic area a breeze (goodbye, dust bunnies!) but it lets you tuck boots and shoes out of the path of foot traffic once you arrive home.
-Put another way?
-We're saying "why didn't we think of that?!" under our breath.
+Take note: A floating bench is nothing short of genius when it comes to your mudroom.
+Not only does it making vacuuming this high-traffic area a breeze (goodbye, dust bunnies!), but it also lets you tuck boots and shoes out of the path of foot traffic once you arrive home.

 Not able to spring for a custom-built solution?
 Look for a freestanding bench with a wide lip and set-back legs to achieve a similar effect.